The Bayer School Scholars Program

 - Finalists may be selected for an in-person interview at Accepted Student Day 2021 (pending) or will be selected for a phone or Zoom interview at a later time.

 - Applicants selected to be a Bayer School Scholar are contacted in early March to be notified of the award.

 - Admission to the program is extremely competitive.
 We request that you let us know as soon as possible if you plan to accept the invitation to participate in this program.
 If you are certain that you will not pursue the Bayer Scholars opportunity, please also notify us right away so that we may offer this opportunity to another qualified student.

 Admissions Requirements for Bayer School Scholar Applicants

-Applicants must be African American, Hispanics or Latino, American Indian or Alaska Native, Native Hawaiian and other Pacific Islander, or female, a U.S. citizen or permanent resident and entering a degree program offered in the Bayer School as a freshman student.
-Admission to this program is competitive and will be awarded to a freshman based on academic record, standardized test scores, letters of recommendation (2) and a one-page typed essay addressing how their application would contribute to the diversity of the Duquesne University community and to the field of STEM.
-The essay will be uploaded and requests for letters of recommendation will be done via the application process.
+Applicants must be African American, Hispanic or Latino, American Indian or Alaska Native, Native Hawaiian and other Pacific Islander, or female, a U.S. citizen or permanent resident and entering a degree program offered in the Bayer School as a freshman student.
+Admission to this program is competitive and will be awarded to a freshman based on a holistic review of academic record, letter of recommendation (1) and a 2-3 page typed essay.
+The essay will be uploaded and requests for the recommendation letter will be done via the application process.

 For additional information about the Bayer School Scholars Program, please contact Dr. Phillip Palmer, Assistant Dean, at 412-396-4793 or email@example.com.